ansarihumeradev/InternIQ-v2/README.md

 # InternIQ — Advanced Hiring & Internship Platform

-InternIQ is an AI-powered internship and hiring platform built for freshers and recruiters, designed as an advanced evolution of traditional internship listing platforms.
+InternIQ is an internship and hiring platform built for freshers and recruiters, designed as an advanced evolution of traditional internship listing platforms.
 It combines smart matching, a unified Skill Graph system, career guidance tools, and a trust-driven community layer to make internship discovery smarter and safer for students.

 ## Live Demo